cowgoesmoo69/aurorawatchuk_alerts/README.md

-# Acknowledgements
+﻿# Acknowledgements
 [<img src="assets/aw-logo_w_300.jpg">](https://aurorawatch.lancs.ac.uk)

 This project uses data that is made available by the [Aurorawatch UK](https://aurorawatch.lancs.ac.uk) project based at [Lancaster University](https://www.lancs.ac.uk).
-Neither [the author](https://github.com/cowgoesmoo69), nor this project, are in any way associated with or endorsed by Aurorawatch UK.
+Neither [the author](https://github.com/cowgoesmoo69), nor this project, are in any way associated with, or endorsed by, Aurorawatch UK.

 The data from Aurorawatch UK is made available under CC BY-NC-SA 3.0 Attribution-NonCommercial-ShareAlike 3.0 Unported.
 Accordingly, this project is licensed under CC BY-NC-SA 4.0 Attribution-NonCommercial-ShareAlike 4.0 International.
 See [LICENSE](./LICENSE) for further details.